linked-db/linked-ql/README.md

 then you've faced the problem that this defeciency in databases creates!
 But what if databases magically got to do the heavy lifting?

-Meet Linked QL's special extension to your database that does exactly that and lets you just alter your DB however you may but in the safety net of some behind-the-scenes snapshots of your schema before each alteration!
+Meet Linked QL's special extension to your database that does exactly that and lets you just alter your DB however you may but in the safety net of something behind-the-scenes that snapshots your schema before each alteration!
 Meet Automatic Schema Savepoints and Rollbacks!

 Linked QL: